MonoLisaFont/feedback/.github/ISSUE_TEMPLATE.md

 We welcome any feedback regarding technical issues (broken letters, ligatures not working, bad spacing etc).
 We will have a look and try to implement the changes in future versions.
+Before reporting, [make sure to check the FAQ](https://www.monolisa.dev/faq) as it covers answers to the most common questions (how to install etc.).

 ---